mlochbaum/BQN/doc/based.md

 ## Versus the nested array model

-The [nested array model](https://aplwiki.com/wiki/Array_model#Nested_array_theory) of NARS, APL2, Dyalog, and GNU APL can be constructed from the based model by adding a rule: a scalar array containing an atom is equivalent to that atom.
+The [nested array model](https://aplwiki.com/wiki/Array_model#Nested_array_theory) of NARS, APL2, Dyalog, and GNU APL can be constructed from the based model by adding a rule: a unit (or "scalar" in APL) array containing an atom is equivalent to that atom.
 The equivalents of atoms in nested array theory are thus called "simple scalars", and they are considered arrays but share the characteristics of BQN atoms.
 Nested arrays don't form an inductive type, because simple scalars contain themselves.

 Nested array theory can seem simpler to use, because the programmer never has to worry about simple scalars being enclosed the wrong number of times: all these encloses have been identified with each other.
-For example, `'abcd'[2]` returns a character while BQN's `2⊏"abcd"` returns a scalar containing a character.
+For example, `'abcd'[2]` returns a character while BQN's `2⊏"abcd"` returns an array containing a character.
 However, these issues usually still appear with more complex arrays: `'ab' 1 'ef'[2]` (here spaces are used for stranding) is not a string but an enclosed string!

 A property that might warn about dangerous issues like this is that nested array theory tends to create *inversions* where the depth of a particular array depends on its rank (reversing the normal hierarchy of depth→rank→shape).
 A 1-character string has depth 1, but when its rank is reduced to 0, its depth is reduced as well.